Python for Everybody

 print('Hello world!')

 And we have even written our first syntactically correct Python sentence.
 Our sentence starts with the function print followed by a string of text of our choosing enclosed in single quotes.
 The strings in the print statements are enclosed in quotes.
-Single quotes and double quotes do the same thing; most people use single quotes except in cases like this where a single quote (which is also an apostrophe) appears in the string.
+Single quotes and double quotes do the same thing; most people use single quotes except in cases where a single quote (which is also an apostrophe) appears in the string.

 Conversing with Python